Welcome to Physics 105!

 elsewhere on this web page).

-→ Do the reading assignments for each upcoming lecture as given on the
+→ Do the reading assignments for each upcoming lecture as marked on pg 1 of the syllabus;

 if joining late, do the past reading assignments.

 → For each upcoming lecture, answer the warm-up quiz for the lecture via

 the website form.
 Those quizzes are due by 8 am the day of the lecture.

 → Get an "i-clicker" at the bookstore if you don't already have one.
 Bring your